Oregon Knife Laws

 We’d usually start off with a list of all the illegal knives in Oregon, but there aren’t illegal knives as long as you’re carrying them out in the open as an adult and don’t plan to commit a crime with them.

-See also: Pennsylvania Knife Laws 101: All You Should Know About
+See also: Knife Laws In Germany - What You Should Know

 Automatic knives and some other specific knives are restricted, but only when carried concealed.
 These knives include: